Welcome to CCLA's website for:

 12.3 CCLA may pass your personal data to any other firm within CCLA but will not pass on any personal data to any other third party except: (i) where, in relation to the performance of its services to you, CCLA sub-contracts part of the services or any support services; (ii) as agreed by you; or (iii) where required to do so for regulatory purposes as set out above.

 12.4 CCLA may in exceptional circumstances transmit and process your personal data outside of the UK and EEA in countries that do not provide the same level of data protection as the UK.
 In such unusual circumstances, you agree that it may do so subject to CCLA endeavouring to ensure that the arrangements comply with the standards required by the UK Information Commissioner.

 12.5 Your use of this website (and your interest in particular webpages or particular CCLA products or services) may be monitored by CCLA.
 CCLA may keep records of all business transactions for at least five years.

-12.7 Full details of CCLA’s Data Protection Policy, including its Privacy Notice, are available on request.
+12.7 Full details of CCLA’s Privacy Notice is available on CCLA’s website.
+Full details of CCLA’s Data Protection Policy, are available on request.